401(k) Contribution Limits for 2024

 3. You will have to pay income taxes on the money you take out of the 401(k) in retirement.
 However, you may find that you are in a lower income tax bracket once you are no longer working full time.

 To some extent, you can manage the timing of 401(k) withdrawals to increase tax efficiency.
 In fact, if you are in a very low tax bracket now and your employer’s 401(k) plan offers a Roth option, you can choose to make your 401(k) contributions taxable now rather than in the future.

 4. Beyond tax benefits, the sooner you put money into your 401(k), the more years of potential investment earnings you will have between now and retirement.
 That could pay off in the future by making your retirement more comfortable financially.
 Use our retirement savings calculator to see how.

 How to Plan 401(k) Contributions to Meet Retirement Goals

 You can make 401(k) contributions based on current conditions, such as how much you can afford or how to maximize employer matching contributions.
 Another approach is to base contributions on how much money you will need in retirement.

 Think of the latter as a results-oriented approach to retirement saving.
 You start with the amount of savings you’d like to have in retirement and then work backward to see how much you are likely to have to contribute from year to year to achieve that result.

 A retirement calculator can help you figure this out.
-However, people often find they have difficulty affording the amount of retirement contributions calculations say they should make.
+However, people often find they have difficulty affording the amount of retirement contributions calculations show they should make.

 If you’re just starting your career, you may have to make smaller contributions now and then pick up the pace as your wages grow.
 That’s fine, but don’t leave too much of your retirement saving for later in your career.